MITO2i is pleased to announce it's 2022 call for

 Applicant must be a member of MITO2i and completed the registration page (Go to www.mito2i.ca and click on Log In to register).

-All Graduate Students in any year of their studies can apply from the University of Toronto and any of the UofT partnering hospital institution participating in the call for proposal***.
+All Graduate Students in any year of their studies can apply from the University of Toronto and any of the UofT partnering hospital institutions participating in the call for proposals***.

 ***Participating hospitals include UHN (Toronto General, Toronto Western, Princess Margaret Cancer Centre and Toronto Rehab), Sunnybrook Research Institute, Hospital for Sick Children Research Institute and Unity Health (St. Michael's Hospital)